 Aroma Meditation Find a quite place to sit and follow your breath, as thoughts arise just let them be.
 Watch that you do not get swept away in any particular storyline or fantasy.
 To focus, try counting your breaths; breath in "one", breath out.. let go, breath in "two", breath out...let go.
 Repeat for ten breaths and if you are able to complete those breaths without engaging in your thoughts then keep going...try another ten.
 If you have ever sat in a meditation centre you will have noticed that there is likely incense burning, this is a focusing ritual, there may also be a gong or bell to signal the beginning of the session.
 Diffusing essential oil can also create the same retreat-like effect and signal to the mind that it's time to calm down and practice.
 Try Frankincense, Sandalwood, Wild Orange or Anchor Blend.

-If you have found yourself on this page then you are likely interested in reducing the toxic burden in your home, health & skincare routine with holistic tools that positively impact the whole.
+If you have found yourself on this page then you are likely interested in reducing the toxic burden in your home, health & skincare routine with holistic tools that have a positive social impact..